-WFSCB sets local contractor performance targets at 105% of TWC contracted performance.
+WFSCB continually reviews services delivery to ensure customers are served efficiently and effectively.
+WFSCB sets local contractor performance targets at 100% of TWC contracted performance.
 Program performance is reviewed monthly and presented at each committee and Board of Directors meeting.
-The board hosts performance meetings on a quarterly basis with contractor management team.
-Board Staff review and addresses any concern area(s) through monthly program meetings with contractor management team.
+The board hosts performance meetings on a quarterly basis with the contractor management team.
+Board Staff review and address any concern area(s) through monthly program meetings with contractor management team.
 Additionally, Board QA conducts periodic reviews of all programs including review of assessment and case management.
 Board oversight also monitors the volume of data integrity (DINT) requests tied to late data entry.
 Performance found to be not-meeting for three consecutive months will require a performance improvement plan developed and implemented by the contractor.
 Continued low performance can result in a board implemented corrective action plan and ultimately result in monetary sanctions on the contractor.

-A description of how training services outlined in WIOA \$134 will be provided through the use of Individual Training Accounts (ITAs), including, if contracts for training services will be used, how the use of such contracts will be coordinated with the use of ITAs under that chapter, and how the Board will ensure informed customer choice in the selection of training programs, regardless of how the training services are to be provided.
+A description of how training services outlined in WIOA 134 will be provided through the use of Individual Training Accounts (ITAs), including, if contracts for training services will be used, how the use of such contracts will be coordinated with the use of ITAs under that chapter, and how the Board will ensure informed customer choice in the selection of training programs, regardless of how the training services are to be provided.
 Boards may impose limits on the duration and amount of ITAs.
 If the state or Board chooses to do so, the limitations must be described in the Local Plan, but must not be implemented in a manner that undermines WIOA's requirement that training services are to be provided in a manner that maximizes customer choice in the selection of an Eligible Training Provider.

 Exceptions to ITA limitations may be provided for individual cases and must be described in Board policies.
-The Board policy to ensure that priority for adult individualized career services and training services will be given to recipients of public assistance, other low-income individuals, and individuals who are basic skills deficient, consistent with WIOA \$134(c)(3)(E) and \$680.600 of the Final Regulations.
+The Board policy to ensure that priority for adult individualized career services and training services will be given to recipients of public assistance, other low-income individuals, and individuals who are basic skills deficient, consistent with WIOA $\int 134(c)(3)(E)$ and $\int 680.600$ of the Final Regulations.

-Local board policy 3.1.104.05 Individual Training Account, exists to determine the appropriate use and priority for Individual Training Accounts.
-An Individual Training Account (ITA) is an account established by Workforce Solutions of the Coastal Bend for the purpose of providing training to eligible WIOA adults and dislocated workers.
+Local board policies policy 3.1.104.05 Individual Training Account, exists to determine the appropriate use and priority for Individual Training Accounts.
+An Individual Training Account (ITA) is an account established by Workforce Solutions of the Coastal Bend WFSCB for the purpose of providing training to eligible WIOA adults, dislocated workers, in-school youth, and out-of-school youth.
 From time-to-time other funding sources require ITA's to be used to fund occupational skills training.